-RappCats is selling raffle tickets to support its program to reduce cat overpopulation in Rappahannock County.
+RappCats is selling raffle tickets, with proceeds used solely to reduce cat overpopulation in Rappahannock County.
 The prize is a romantic package for two, including a very special dinner at the 3-Michelin Star Inn at Little Washington and a romantic one-night stay at the charming LeFay Cottage at Little Washington.

 Tickets are only $10 or 5 for $40.
 RappCats will sell only 500 tickets, so the odds of winning are very good.
-The proceeds benefit a good cause.
-All proceeds will be used to spay/neuter Rappahannock County cats.
-RappCats uses the funds mainly for homeless cats, after which they are rehomed.
-Also, funds are used to spay/neuter the pet cats of local families who cannot afford to do so.
+All proceeds will be used to spay/neuter Rappahannock County cats and give them a rabies shot.
+RappCats uses the funds mainly for homeless cats, after which they are rehomed, but some funds are used to spay/neuter the pet cats of needy local families.

-Tickets will be on sale through Saturday, November 16th, when RappCats will draw the winning ticket.
+Tickets will be on sale through Tuesday, December 15th, when RappCats will draw the winning ticket.
 You do not need to be present to win.
+This year, most tickets will be sold on-line to keep everyone safe.
 You can buy your tickets here.
-Tickets will also be available at the RappCats Adoption Center and from RappCats volunteers.
+You may also call 540.987.6050 or email firstname.lastname@example.org to buy tickets.

-Michelle and Gary Schwartz, formerly of Heritage House B&B, created the Cause for Paws raffle in 2006.
+Michelle and Gary Schwartz, formerly of Heritage House B&B in little Washington, created the Cause for Paws raffle in 2006.
 Toby, their rescued pet cat and guest favorite, was hit by a car on Main Street.
 The Schwartzes decided to turn their sad experience into a positive by creating the raffle in Toby’s memory.
 “Knowing that there were kind people in the county who rescued cats but couldn’t afford to spay or neuter them,” Gary says, “we created a fund to help.”
-They have raised approximately $25,000 in the 12 raffles held since 2006.
+They have raised about $30,000 in the 13 raffles held since 2006.